Friendship and fun in the heart of New England’s mountains—what more could you ask for?

-In Vermont’s Green Mountains, we’ll hike Haystack Mountain—a great first hike —and enjoy a four-state view from the top, then head to camp for the night.
+In Vermont’s Green Mountains, we’ll hike Haystack Mountain—a great first hike—and enjoy a four-state view from the top.

-From Vermont, we’ll head east into New Hampshire for a hike on the Appalachian Trail and a challenge hike to the top of Mount Moosilauke, a 4,802 foot peak in the White Mountains.
-We’ll end the week with a rafting trip on the exciting Deerfield River.
+From Vermont, we’ll head east into New Hampshire for a hike on the Appalachian Trail and a challenge hike to the top of Mount Moosilauke, a 4,802-foot peak in the White Mountains.
+We’ll end the week with a rafting trip on the Deerfield River.
 At every step of the way, your Overland leaders will be there supporting you, encouraging you and cheering you on.

-As with all of our introductory trips, New England Adventure is designed for some of our youngest campers who are eager to try a new summer adventure and who are ready for a week of travel and fun in a supportive, wholesome setting.
-The hiking—from Haystack to Moosilauke—is chosen for its appropriateness for this age group, and the rafting is on the dam-controlled Deerfield River, in rafts guided by pros from an outfitter we’ve used for years.
-It’s a chance to explore, make new friends and build confidence, independence and a love of the outdoors.
+As with all of our introductory trips, New England Adventure is designed for our younger campers who are eager to try a new summer adventure and who are ready for a week of outdoor fun in a supportive, wholesome environment.
+The hiking—from Haystack to Moosilauke—is chosen for its appropriateness for this age group, and the rafting is on the dam-controlled Deerfield River in rafts guided by professionals from an outfitter we’ve used for decades.
+New England Adventure is a chance to make new friends and have fun, while building independence and self-reliance.
 All in all, New England Adventure offers a wonderful week away and an exciting introduction to Overland.

 Day 1: Trip Start